STAND. COM. REP. NO. 1154

 President of the Senate

 State of Hawaii

-Your Committee on Higher Education, to which was referred H.B.
-No. 313, H.D.
-2, entitled:
+Your Committees on Hawaiian Affairs and Education, to which was referred H.B.
+No. 874, H.D.
+1, entitled:

-"A BILL FOR AN ACT RELATING TO PHYSICIAN WORKFORCE ASSESSMENT,"
+"A BILL FOR AN ACT RELATING TO THE HAWAIIAN LANGUAGE IMMERSION PROGRAM,"

-As affirmed by the record of votes of the members of your Committee on Higher Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 313, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 313, H.D.
-2, S.D.
-1, and be referred to your Committees on Ways and Means and Judiciary.
+As affirmed by the records of votes of the members of your Committees on Hawaiian Affairs and Education that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 874, H.D.
+1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 874, H.D.
+1, S.D.
+1, and be referred to the Committee on Ways and Means.